rwoll-hmc/language-design/language-design.md

 iterative process, if done with care, not only serves to better the final product, but it also serves to provide users "joy"!

-2. Technical Wizards: The Dangers of Magic
+***Technical Wizards: The Dangers of Magic***

 > The problem is that programming languages are created either by committee or
 > by extreme technical wizards with magical math powers.
 The broad computer
 > science academic community has not paid a tremendous amount of attention to
 > programming language usability.
 [Pavlus, 2012]

-This quote sums up some of the issues Programming Languages have with fluency and usability.
-Essentially, these languages are created by extremely smart people who might not understand how a non-developer might interact with the language.
+This quote embodies a fundamental issue with the devlopment of Programming
+Languages: many programming languages were designed without the many possible end-users who may use them.
+Instead, people build what they are comfortable with and assume others are also comfortable with it.
 A simple example of this is reading Racket.
-It may seem to make sense after learning about Lambda Calculus and the theory of functional programming;
-however, to a regular user, it can be rather complicated esspecially if you want to create usable programs for others.
+It may seem to make sense after learning about Lambda Calculus and the theory of Functional Programming; however, to a non-expert user it can be complicated, especially if you want to create usable *and* readable programs for others.

+Many times, it seems like programming languages are decorated with syntactic *aspartame*&mdash;it's not syntactic *sugar* since it is just a language creator adding unnatural, obfuscated, horn-tooting code (although some may argue it is meant to write code more succinctly).

+This dichotomy of committee-design versus technical wizard-design parallels the first quote in which Steele contrasts Cathedral-style and Bazaar-style development.

-3. Documention: Need versus Purpose
+***Documention: Need versus Purpose***

 > **APIs should be self-documenting**: It should rarely require documentation to
 > read code written to a good API.
 In fact, it should rarely require
 > documentation to write it.
-[Bloch, 2006]
+> [...]
 > **Documentation matters.** No matter how good an API, it won't get used
 > without good documentation.
 Document every exported API element: every class,
 > method, field, and parameter.
 [Bloch, 2006]

-We are including this "quote" since we thought it was slightly contradictory.
-Clearly the point is that a language/API should not be complicated to use while still being documented; however, he states it should rarely require documentation to write it while also requesting very detailed and complete documentation.
-Obviously there should be some sort of documentation but maybe it shouldn't be the focus so as to create better self-documenting languages.
-Maybe this is a question of trade-offs and what is possible with the fixed budget/time constraints.
+Anthony and Ross found these points regarding good API creation to be nearly paradoxical.
+The point remains that APIs (or, in the more general case, languages) should be easy and clear to use and read with and without documentation.
+Is it better to invest time in designing self-documenting code at the expense of thorough documentation, or vice versa?

+Anthony and Ross suspect there is a trade-off between the two when given budget and time constaints.
+In an ideal world, we would have perfectly self-documenting code along with great documentation, but this may not always be practical.

 ---